 Join us Thursday, August 22, 2013 for a Poignant, Educational Journey on the Legacy of JFK and the 50th Anniversary of the Assassination The assassination of President John F. Kennedy and the aftermath of that day are engraved in history.
-Dallas citizens, law enforcement, journalists and key experts on the assassination and history of […]
+Dallas citizens, law enforcement, journalists and key experts on the assassination and history of that […]

 Many Americans have been personally touched by the tragedy of suicide; a growing problem in the US.
 Teenagers are especially vulnerable to suicide and it’s the second leading cause of death in older teens (up to age 24) and the third leading cause of death for children 10-15 years of age.